Nik Dodani

 Nik Dodani (born December 19, 1993) is an American actor, writer, and comedian known for his roles as Zahid in the Netflix comedy-drama series Atypical, and Pat Patel in the revival of the popular CBS sitcom Murphy Brown.

-He also starred in the 2019 thriller Escape Room and the 2021 film adaptation of Dear Evan Hansen.
-He made his Broadway debut as Ogie in Waitress from October 19 to November 27, 2021.

 Career

 Acting

+Nik Dodani began his acting career in Phoenix-area community theater, his first notable role being Zero in a staged production of Holes based on the novel by Louis Sachar.
+Dodani made his television debut in season 2 of HBO's The Comeback starring Lisa Kudrow.

-In addition to Netflix's Atypical and CBS's Murphy Brown, Dodani has appeared in Netflix's Trinkets, TBS's Angie Tribeca, Comedy Central's Idiotsitter, Freeform's Kevin from Work, and NBC's The Player.
-He also appeared in the Ben Stiller-produced Netflix film Alex Strangelove, Joshua Leonard's independent film Dark Was the Night opposite Marisa Tomei and Charlie Plummer, and the Sony Pictures thriller Escape Room.
+On television, Dodani has also appeared in ABC's Big Sky, Netflix's Trinkets, TBS's Angie Tribeca, Comedy Central's Idiotsitter, Freeform's Kevin from Work, and NBC's The Player, among others.